hoto/jenkinsfile-examples/README.md

 ### How it works

-[jenkinsfile-loader](https://github.com/hoto/jenkinsfile-loader) uses Jenkins REST API to create Jenkins jobs directly from Jenkinsfiles located in `jenkinsfiles` directory.
+[jenkinsfile-loader](https://github.com/hoto/jenkinsfile-loader) container uses Jenkins REST API to create Jenkins jobs directly from Jenkinsfiles located in `jenkinsfiles` directory.
 It also monitors any change in that folder and will update, create or remove jobs accordingly.
 All files must be named `<job_name>.groovy` where `<job_name>` will be used for the Jenkins job name.
 There is no auto-refresh, so after adding or removing files Jenkins page needs to be refreshed manually to reflect changes.